rvesse/kube-image-bundler/README.md

 > ./buildImages.sh <repo> <image-name> <push>
 ```
 The `<repo>` and `<image-name>` arguments are used together with the versions to form a full image tag in the format `<repo>/<name>:<version>`.
 The versions which are built are hardcoded into the script currently as a Bash array.
 If `<push>` is given any non-zero value the resulting images are also pushed to the selected `<repo>`.

-## Future Work

-- Refactor scripts to use `getopt` for argument parsing